 • If a read replica fails, requests are forwarded to other available read replicas.
 If all read replicas are unavailable, requests are forwarded to the master node.
 Read replica failures may result in increased workloads on the master node and an increased response time.
 To process a large number of read requests, we recommend that you use multiple read replicas.

 • If an error occurs on a read replica, the HA system suspends the read replica and creates another read replica.
-This failover process involves resource allocation, data synchronization, and service loading.
-The amount of time that is required by a switchover depends on the system workloads and data volume.
+This process involves resource allocation, data synchronization, and service loading.
+The amount of time that is required for a switchover depends on the system workloads and data volume.
 Tair does not guarantee a specific amount of time required for data restoration by using read replicas.

 • Full data synchronization among read replicas is triggered in specific scenarios.
 For example, it can be triggered when a switchover occurs on the master node.
 During full data synchronization, read replicas are unavailable.
 If your requests are forwarded to the read replicas, the following error message is returned: -LOADING Redis is loading the dataset in memory\r\n.